PierreSenellart/provsql/doc/TODO/window-functions.md

 (`lower_limit_to_rank`, test `limit_rank`, user documentation in
-`user/querying.rst`): the query becomes the subquery of a filter on `row_number()` (or `rank()` for `FETCH … WITH TIES`), and returns every row that may be kept, annotated with that condition. `LIMIT actual(k)` keeps the truncation of the actual result, each kept row carrying its provenance in the full result.
+`user/querying.rst`): the query becomes the subquery of a filter on `row_number()` (or `rank()` for `FETCH … WITH TIES`), and returns every row that may be kept, annotated with that condition. `LIMIT plain(k)` keeps the truncation of the actual result, each kept row carrying its provenance in the full result.
 Left as truncations: a `LIMIT` without `ORDER BY`, over an aggregation, `DISTINCT` or set operation, `OFFSET` with `WITH TIES`, and every